-Spent more quality time backcountry skiing and lift skiing with my Garmont Megarides.
-The stock G-Fit liner is a robust inner boot that works for most people, but in my case, no joy.
-I’ve got narrow feet, and want room for my toes in a backcountry sking and ski alpinism boot, so I went with a shell size larger than I’d have picked for alpine skiing.
+Spent more quality time backcountry skiing and lift skiing with my latest test boots.
+The stock liner is a robust inner boot that works for most people, but in my case, no joy.
+I’ve got narrow feet, and want room for my toes in a backcountry skiing and ski alpinism boot, so I went with a shell size larger than I’d have picked for alpine skiing.
 Even after careful molding of the G-Fit, with no sock and a thick custom footbed, I ended up with a hair too much room.
-Solution: grab a pair of Thermoflex liners I had kicking around from another boot, and bingo, perfect fit.
+Solution: grab a pair of thermal molded liners I had kicking around from another boot, and bingo, perfect fit.

 |My Thermoflex liners being baked at Sportfeet in Aspen.|